-Jose Gimenez scores late to lift Uruguay over Egypt | CBC Sports
+Jose Gimenez scores late to lead Uruguay over Egypt | CBC Sports

-Jose Gimenez scores late to lift Uruguay over Egypt
+Jose Gimenez scores late to lead Uruguay over Egypt

 Mohamed Salah on bench for Middle East squad after injuring shoulder last month